PunkWare/map-sql/doc/intro.md

 => #{}
 ```

-#### The database can be saved to disk and load from disk with regular spit/slurp functions.
+the database can be saved to disk and load from disk with regular spit/slurp functions.

 ```clj
 ;save to disk